LREN-physics/AxonalMorphology/README.md

 - **EEG - SOURCE RECONSTRUCTION**
 Source reconstruction analysis with Brainstorm software.
-By using MRI data aquired on the same subjects, it performs source reconstruction on the signals obtained in the previous step.
-It also extracts the current source density values inside a given region of interest within the brain and prepares the data in a format that can be used in matlab easily (for the step: EEG - IHTT ) User input is needed as detailed in the function matlab code.
+By using MRI data acquired on the same subjects, it performs source reconstruction on the signals obtained in the previous step.
+It also extracts the current source density values inside a given region of interest within the brain and prepares the data in a format that can be used in Matlab easily (for the step: EEG - IHTT ) User input is needed as detailed in the function matlab code.
 Freesurfer output files are needed in this step.

 	*To replicate the results of the associated scientific article, the region of interest is the region containing the primary and secondary visual cortices - V1V2 - on the left or right brain hemispheres (set by default).*